 A VPN is an internet security tool that redirects your internet traffic through a server in a country of your choosing.
 Once you’re connected, your data will appear to be coming from the server’s location, thus, you’ll be qualified as a current resident (virtually speaking).
 You then obtain an IP address in the region where the server is based.

-As a start, subscribe to VPN service that has servers in the countries where Disney+ is launching.
+- As a start, subscribe to a VPN service that has servers in the countries where Disney+ is launching.
 As your guide, I recommend ExpressVPN.

 Any VPN Recommendation?

 If Disney follows in Netflix’s footsteps, there are a couple of things you should look out for:

 - Disney+’s content will be region-specific, which means each country will have a certain catalog to use.

 - The new streaming service will be able to block VPN access, just like Netflix and Hulu do.

 As seen above, I was able to unblock Disney Plus using ExpressVPN.
 Throughout the years, I’ve been using this VPN provider to get around all kinds of geo-restrictions.
 That’s not all; ExpressVPN is also capable of unblocking Netflix, while other premium services failed to fulfill the task (Hint: IPVanish).

 The provider has been around for quite some time and has spread its reach to over 94 countries.
 You’ll be able to switch between 3000 servers at will unlimitedly.
 Furthermore, ExpressVPN allows five simultaneous connections, while Disney+ gives you four.
 That means you get to stream Disney on four different devices at blazing fast speeds.

 As for security, ExpressVPN shields your data with high-level protocols.
 The United States uses the same encryption to protect its sensitive online data as well.
 Privacy-wise, this provider respects its customers’ needs.
 It doesn’t keep any logs of your browsing activities.